jae0/adapt/inst/doc/Nova Scotia __ Zone 3 - Eastern/README.md

 ---

-# Current COVID-19 status for Nova Scotia:
+# Current COVID-19 status for Nova Scotia Zone 3 Eastern Health Region:

 Here we show a few elements of COVID-19 status by StatsCan health unit, based on data compiled from publicly available information.